Asekho Tiwani: South African Defender Leaves Mamelodi Sundowns, Joins PSL Rivals

 Despite his short stay in the Western Cape, Manafov offered valuable depth, featuring 10 times across the Betway Premiership and domestic cup competitions.
 His exit frees up both a foreign-player slot and a positional vacancy within the squad, paving the way for Tiwani’s inclusion.

-Newly installed head coach Gavin Hunt is likely to value Tiwani’s tactical flexibility.
+Newly appointed head coach Gavin Hunt is likely to value Tiwani’s tactical flexibility.
 Notably, all four of his starts at the FIFA Under-20 World Cup came in a central defensive role, where he also wore the captain’s armband for Amajita.

 Source: Briefly News